Wealth Club – Compelling investments for experienced investors

 Minimum investment: £25,000

-The Downing Estate Planning Service (DEPS) aims to deliver inheritance tax relief and a consistent, but modest, level of return – not guaranteed.
+The Downing Estate Planning Service (DEPS) aims to deliver inheritance tax relief and a modest level of return – not guaranteed.
 It focuses on businesses in asset-backed sectors, such as care homes and property development, as well as energy projects: investors can choose one or both.

-The service includes a choice of two insurance options.
-The first, which is at no extra cost, protects the portfolio from losses of up to 20% for at least the first two years (conditions apply).
+There are two insurance options.
+The first protects the portfolio from losses of up to 20% for the first two years at no extra cost (conditions apply).
 Investors may also choose additional life cover that could effectively make the investment IHT free from day one.

 • Target return of between 3% and 4.5% p.a. of net assets – not guaranteed